-However, since many existing methods rely on the Gaussian nature of the field, only few results are available in the non-Gaussian regime, see \cite{1907.08868}, \cite{1802.09601}, \cite{1610.04195} and \cite{BH2020Max}.
-There is a also a substantial literature for the non-Gaussian field of the logarithm of the characteristic polynomial of random matrices, see for example \cite{MR3848227}, \cite{MR3848391} and \cite{MR3594368}.
+However, since many existing methods rely on the Gaussian nature of the field, only few results are available in the non-Gaussian regime; see for instance \cite{MR3933043}, \cite{MR4164451} and \cite{MR4399156}.
+There is also a substantial literature for the non-Gaussian field of the logarithm of the characteristic polynomial of random matrices; see for example \cite{MR3848227}, \cite{MR3848391} and \cite{MR3594368}.
 The surprising relation between the extrema of characteristic polynomials and log-correlated processes has been pointed out and explored for the first time in \cite{108.170601} and \cite{MR3151088}, thus laying the foundation for subsequent activity in this direction.

-Parallel to the progress on the global maximum of the log-correlated Gaussian fields Biskup and Louidor studied the extremal process of the massless GFF with Dirichlet boundary condition in \cite{MR3509015} and established convergence to a Poisson point process on $[0{,}1]^2\times \R$.
+Parallel to the progress on the global maximum of the log-correlated Gaussian fields Biskup and Louidor studied the extremal process of the massless GFF with Dirichlet boundary condition in \cite{MR3509015} and established convergence to a Poisson point process on $[0,1]^2\times \R$.
 They found that as $\epsilon\to 0$